Haleh Sahabi: Personal life

-Sahabi was born on 4 February 1958, in Tehran, Iran, daughter of Ezatollah Sahabi, and Zahra Ataei, whose maternal uncle was Mehdi Bazargan.
+Sahabi was born on 4 February 1958, in Tehran, Iran, daughter of Ezatollah Sahabi, and Zarrindokht Ataei, whose maternal uncle was Mehdi Bazargan.
 She was married to Taghi Shamekhi and has a son named Yahya and two daughters, Amene and Asie.

 Arrest and imprisonment

 Sahabi was a member of the "Mothers for Peace" group and a campaigner for women's rights.
 On 5 August 2009 she was arrested along with others in front of the parliament during President Mahmoud Ahmadinejad's second inauguration swearing-in ceremony.
 She was sentenced to two years in prison for "spreading propaganda against the regime" and "disrupting public order," but given temporary release for her father's funeral in May 2011.